cysouw/diathesis/text/c11_infinitive.md

 ### [ ND | pN ] *lassen+In­fi­ni­tiv* Dative reflexive passive {#sec:infinitive-lassen-dative-reflexive}

 A small group of verbs, like *helfen* 'to help' [@next a] and *gratulieren* 'to congratulate' [@next b] show a dative reflexive passive with a permissive interpretation.
 Crucially, in this diathesis the original dative is turned into a nominative subject while the old subject is demoted to a *von* prepositional phrase.
 The obligatory reflexive pronoun is in the dative [@next b].
-This diathesis obligatory has an *ErsatzIn­fi­ni­tiv* [@next c]
+This diathesis obligatory has an *ErsatzIn­fi­ni­tiv* [@next c].

 ::: ex
 - Sie hilft ihm. \